Ohlone Costanoan

 TO ARCHAEOLOGIST

-These artifacts were kept by the owner
+These artifacts were kept by the

-assistance).
-There were many fragments
+tribal assistance).
+There were many

-of bones originally identified by the
+fragments of bones originally

-archaeologist as human, we are not
+human, we are not aware if they were

-aware if they were reburied or not.
-As the
+reburied or not.
+As the MLD, I have

-MLD, I have been banned from the
+been banned from the property.

-POLISHED BONE FRAGMENTS
+POLISHED BONE

 MENSA AT